ChrisCallanJr/dndCharacterSheet/dndSheet.md

 When you roll damage for a spell, you can spend 1 sorcery point to reroll a number of the damage dice up to your Charisma modifier (minimum of one).
 You must use the new rolls.
 You can use Empowered Spell even if you have already used a different Metamagic option during the casting of the spell.

+#### Heightened Spell

+When you cast a spell that forces a creature to make a saving throw to resist its effects, you can spend 3 sorcery points to give one target of the spell disadvantage on its first saving throw made against the spell.

 ### Tempestuous Magic:

 Starting at 1st level, you can use a bonus action on your turn to cause whirling gusts of elemental air to briefly surround you, immediately before or after you cast a spell of 1st level or higher.
 Doing so allows you to fly up to 10 feet without provoking opportunity attacks.